Register interest in the 2021-22 programme below

-The Trade Up programme will be designed to help you bounce back from the Covid19 crisis.
+The Trade Up programme is designed to help you bounce back from the Covid19 crisis.

 We’ll make sure the learning on this programme is adapted to meet your needs.
 Topics will be shaped by students’ needs, but likely to include:

 - Refine your social impact measurement